paolomonella/ursus/documentation.md

         </choice>
     </w>

+Again, this encoding convention complies with the TEI-all DTD and the TEI P5 Guidelines, but is fairly specific to this project and derives from the methodological principle of formally distinguishing the GL, the AL and the LL.

 This encoding convention is useful because:

 1. abbreviation marks (like macrons) are often written not only over the last grapheme, but over the whole word or over specific graphemes in the middle of the word.
 With this encoding convention, it is possible to mark exactly over which graphems the abbreviation mark expands (a similar convention, with @type="underscription", could be use to mark other grapheme/abbreviation mark graphic combinations);

 2. some abbreviations marks do not have a fixed alphabetic value.
-For example, in the Benevental script a macron (spanning over one or more graphemes) may have a specific alphabetic expansion (e.g. ḡ is usually 'gen') or mark a generic abbreviation (ā for 'aut', a macron over p for 'prae', a macron over the three graphemes 'mia' for 'misericordia', etc.).
+For example, in the Beneventan script a macron (spanning over one or more graphemes) may have a specific alphabetic expansion (e.g. ḡ is usually 'gen') or mark a generic abbreviation (ā for 'aut', a macron over p for 'prae', a macron over the three graphemes 'mia' for 'misericordia', etc.).
+For example, a macron spanning over graphemes 'oms' may mean 'omnis' (as in folio 3r, column a, line 36) or 'omnes' (as in folio 3r, column b, line 6 and in line 10 of the same column).
 This encoding convention allows us to provide the software with information on both layers (graphemic and alphabetic) in these cases.

 Summarizing: